 Ever since 2000, the John Deere Classic has been played at the TPC at Deere Run, which has provided significant challenges to golfers of all skill levels.
-The par-71 course spans 7,257 yards and is relatively new by PGA Tour standards, having only been opened in 2000.
-The course was designed by D.A.
+The par-71 course spans 7,257 yards and is relatively new by PGA Tour standards, opening its doors in 2000.
+TPC Deere Run was designed by D.A.
 Weibring Golf Resources in tandem with the PGA, who were looking to create a world-class golf facility that could accommodate the John Deere Classic.
 The course has consistently been named one of America's 100 Greatest Golf Courses by Golf Digest magazine and offers a fantastic spectator experience with elevated walkways, stadium seating and an abundance of amenities.